Commonly Changed Discord Settings

 There are many options here to make Discord more accessible for those with color sensitivies or blindness.

-But the most common setting changed here involves animations.
+But the most common settings changed here involves animations.

 Automatically play GIFs when Discord is focused